 List Content Of The ISO File

 At this stage, we will use memtest86+.iso file which is by default provided from Ubuntu, Debian to use boot operations.

 isoinfo list files and directories like ls -Rl command.
 Say we want to get /README.TXT file.

 We will mount the iso image with the mount command.
 Mount command automatically detects the file system of the ISO image and provides related options implicitly.
 We first install isoinfo like below.
 We will create a new directory to mount our ISO image.
 We can prefer to use existing directories like /cdrom or /mnt too.

 Now we can mount the iso file.
 We need root privileges to mount the iso file.
 And mounted iso file directory will be read-only by default because the aim is to read files.

 Unmount Mounted ISO

 We need to unmount after we completed our work with ISO file.
-Actually we have no obligation but neat way is unmounting ISO file from mounted path.
+Actually we have no obligation but the neat way is unmounting ISO file from a mounted path.
 We can use

 umount command by providing the path we all ready mount.
 We also generally need the root privileges with